cylc/cylc-admin/docs/index.md

 **Trello:** project board(s) under "The Cylc Workflow Engine" Team.
 - for keeping track of topics, and recording related conclusions and decisions reached on Riot.
-Trello card decks should eventually resolve to multiple GitHub Issues
+- Trello card decks should eventually resolve to multiple GitHub Issues

 **GitHub Issues**: [cylc](https://github.com/cylc)
+- describe implementation of single well-defined topics that eventually result
+- in single (or few) Pull Requests
-- describe implementation of single well-defined topics that will eventually result in a single PR (some may still result in multiple PRs, but full-blown discussion can now go to Riot, and the big overarching Issues that we used to have can be better handled on Trello)
+- (detail should be discussed on Riot, and big overarching Issues can be tracked on Trello)

-**Cylc Admin:** (THIS SITE) overarching summary documents to explain our strategy to others, and to track of the full project (Gantt chart and list of major tasks as one-liners).
+**Cylc Admin:** (THIS SITE)
+- summary documents to explain our strategy to others
+- and to track the project globally (Gantt chart etc.)

 **Google Groups Cylc Forum:**
 - release announcements, plus usage questions, feature requests, and bug